 Lyrically, 'Favourite' captures the fleeting nature of time and the disorienting speed of change: “Each new day, I get another year older,” Chatten laments, before observing, “Every time you blink, you feel a change.”
 The track touches on themes of working-class struggle and cultural displacement, the gentrification of once-familiar cities, the alienation of constant touring, and the homesickness that comes with watching Ireland evolve from afar.
 “Cities on return are often strange,” Chatten reflects, summing up that tension between belonging and loss that runs through much of Fontaines D.C.’s work.

 It's a celebration of the past and all its learnings, and my personal favourite Fontaines D.C. song.
-One of those timeless affairs, that feels both nostalgic and very much for the here and now.
-The biggest compliment I can give this song, is that it feels familiar in sound but is still firmly a Fontaines D.C song.
+One of those timeless affairs that feels both nostalgic and very much for the here and now.
+The biggest compliment I can give this song is that it feels familiar in sound but is still firmly a Fontaines D.C song.

 When talking about the album, Grian Chatten told Mojo that they decided to step away from their Irish-centric themes for the album as it would have been too difficult to "sound like Ireland" while crafting a futuristic and dystopian vision called Romance.
 According to Chatten, the songwriting process was, as usual for the band, a "constant process" that happened between touring.
 The "spiritual form" of the album first emerged when he wrote the track "In the Modern World".
 He compared the process to soundtracking a city for which he finally understood the "colour and the year and the atmosphere and the temperature" of.
 The album was influenced by several locations as well as "certain atmospheres at certain times", including Tokyo.
 Chatten stated, "We write a lot more based on visual references than musical references.
 It's easier to be original."
 The album was also inspired by Japanese manga and Italian cinema.

-Shaun Curran, while writing for Record Collector, gave the album 4 stars out of 5, concluding, "It's startling to think how far Fontaines D.C. have travelled creatively in five years, through an agitated, restlessness, a vivid imagination and courage to try the new."
+Shaun Curran, while writing for Record Collector, gave the album 4 stars out of 5, concluding, "It's startling to think how far Fontaines D.C. have travelled creatively in five years, through an agitated restlessness, a vivid imagination and courage to try the new."
 Curran also named 'Favourite' as the best song on the album, describing it as a "sound-of-the-summer" track where shoegaze meets the Cure.

 The Irish Times's Tony Clayton gave the album a 4.5 out of 5 stars, concluding the band's evolution through the album as, "It's all quite a remove from 'Boys in the Better Land', 'Liberty Belle', 'Too Real' and 'Big', but Fontaines DC rightly ask what the point is if you have to ask permission to evolve."
-The last track 'Favourite' also was named as the best song with "irresistible jangly guitars and, perhaps, is a sign of what to expect on album number five"
+The last track, 'Favourite', was also named as the best song with "irresistible jangly guitars and, perhaps, is a sign of what to expect on album number five"

 Alexis Petridis, The Guardian's head rock and pop critic, named Romance as "album of the week" - giving the album 5 out of 5 stars - and surmised the impact as: "Romance is more straightforwardly approachable than any Fontaines DC album to date – you can easily imagine 'Desire' provoking an immense crowd into singing along.
 But it doesn't sacrifice any of the band's potency in the process: thrillingly, it still carries the same grimy, careworn, aggressive qualities as their previous work.